moritzvieli/show-designer/web/README.md

 This project allows editing lighting shows for Rocket Show as a web application in the browser.

 ## Fixture profile library
 The Rocket Show Designer relies on the Open Fixture Library (OFL).
-There is a plugin, which maps the OFL profiles to the Rocket Show format.
-The format relies as close as possible on the OFL-format.
+There is currently no plugin, which maps the OFL profiles to the Rocket Show format.
+Currently, we rely on the OFL JSON-format.

 ## Build & publish as NPM package
 ```